PRACTICE AREA

 Federal Rights Under the Family and Medical Leave Act (FMLA)

-Imagine taking time off to care for your family’s health only to find out while you’re gone that you’ve been demoted or fired from your job.
+Imagine taking time off to care for your family’s health, only to find out while you’re gone that you’ve been demoted or fired from your job.

 The Family and Medical Leave Act (FMLA) helps employees handle family and medical issues without having to sacrifice their jobs.
 The law applies to all 50 states and grants employees up to 12 weeks of protected, unpaid time off.

-When you take FMLA leave, you must have a job available to you when you return to work.
+When you take FMLA leave, you must have a job available when you return to work.
 Although it doesn’t have to be the exact same job you had before, your position when you return must be similar and equivalent to the one you previously held, in both pay and job duties.

 To be covered under the FMLA, you must be classified as a qualifying employee who works for a qualifying employer.
-If you suspect you’re a qualifying employee but your employer has classified you otherwise, you may be misclassified – which is also illegal.
+If you suspect you’re a qualifying employee but your employer has classified you otherwise, you may be misclassified, which is also illegal.

 Who Is Covered Under the FMLA?